samuelbulman/wanna-be-engineer/README.md

 ### Specific Tooling / Use Cases:
 - AWS Secrets Manager
     - This codebase will need to run in an environment that has access to AWS Secrets Manager.
-This was the tool of choice to keep things secure when handle sensitive information like Service Account Keys and Database credentials.
+This was the tool of choice to keep things secure when passing sensitive information like Service Account Keys and Database credentials into scripts.

 - AWS Redshift
     - Query/load data in an AWS Redshift datawarehouse.